DePaul University College of LAS > Academics > History > Student Resources > Advising FAQ >

 in their junior or senior year bearing in mind that the sequences are reliably

 Not all 300-level HST courses are gateways to HST 390 practicum, so make sure that you take the right classes.
-The History Department posts the sets on bulletin boards in SAC 420.
+The History Department posts the sets online and in SAC 420.

 What is an Independent Study course?
 How do I arrange to take one?